If You Really Want to Start Achieving Anything with Ease Say Hello to These Habits

 Then, during a casual coffee shop catch-up, she confessed this to me, which caught me off guard because she always seemed confident.
 In her words, she had always turned to affirmations to rewire her brain in hopes of transforming herself into someone who finishes what she starts, but it never lasts.
 I told her I had a similar experience, and she asked how I overcame it.

 My response?
-I shared a story from a business seminar I attended a few years back.
+I shared a story from a business seminar I was fortunate to attend with a good friend of mine a few years back.
 The speaker used the analogy of a cell phone to explain affirmations.
 When we get a cell phone, do we learn how to use it by merely affirming “I can use a phone” all day?
 No, because affirmations alone can’t do it.
 We believe in ourselves more when we see real results – the truth – not just repeated affirmations.
 To believe that you’re a good finisher, start building a track record of finished tasks.

 Our brains know better, we can try to affirm something, but the other side of our minds would whisper, “Liar, you know you’re not.”
 To change our mindset, we need to change the truth about ourselves.
 We believe the truth faster than we believe in empty affirmations.